AElfProject/aelf-automation-test/README.md

 dotnet AElf.Automation.RpcPerformance.dll
 ```
-Note:
+**Note**:
-Adpot GroupCount and TransactionCount number can control transaction sent frequency.
+Adpot GroupCount and TransactionCount number can control transaction sent number frequency.
-GroupCount: how many thread to sent transaction.
+*GroupCount*: how many thread to sent transaction.
-TransactionCount: how many transactions sent each time in one thread.
+*TransactionCount*: how many transactions sent each time in one thread.
-SelectTxLimit: set node select transaction number in each round.
+*SelectTxLimit*: set node select transaction number in each round.
-SentTxLimit: if txhub have more than specified txs, test will wait and not send txs.
+*SentTxLimit*: if txhub have more than specified txs, test will wait and not send txs.
-Conflict: default is true, at most have ThreadCount group txs.
+*Conflict*: default is true, at most have ThreadCount group txs.
 If set false, all txs with no conflict.
-ReadOnlyTransaction: only sent transactions with query data and not change state db.
+*ReadOnlyTransaction*: only sent transactions with query data and not change state db.

 3. Or run test with command line
 ```
 dotnet AElf.Automation.RpcPerformance.dll -tc 4 -tg 50 -ru http://127.0.0.1:8000 -em 4
 ```
-Note:
+**Note**:
 Both command line and configure set, command line parameter will be works.
 tc - test thread count/group
 tg - each group transaction count